C. Kesavan: Early life

+Career

+As activist

-Kesavan was influenced by the work of Padmanabhan Palpu, the social reform campaigner who was a member of the Ezhava community and a founder of the Sree Narayana Dharma Paripalana Yogam (SNDP) association where he later rose to the general secretary post.
-He became an activist for the Ezhava caste, seeking an improved socio-economic position for them, and in the 1930s he suggested that they should abandon Hinduism.
-Thus he was an atheist.
-Kesavan was influenced by the teachings of Sree Narayana Guru, Gandhiji and Karl Marx.
-He worked for temperance and eradication of untouchability and served as General Secretary of SNDP Yogam.
+Kesavan was influenced by the work of Padmanabhan Palpu, a social reform campaigner who was a member of the Ezhava community and a founder of the Sree Narayana Dharma Paripalana Yogam (SNDP) association where he later rose to the general secretary post.
+In 1930s, Kesavan argued that the Ezhavas should declare that they do not belong to the Hindu religion.

 From 1933, Kesavan was one of the prominent leaders of Abstention movement or Nivarthana Prakshobham in Travancore of present-day Kerala.
 Due to a speech he made at a public meeting in Kozhencherry he was arrested on 7 June 1935, tried for sedition, and sentenced to two years imprisonment.

+As politician

+Statue of C. Kesavan in Thiruvananthapuram.

 Kesavan took an active part in organizing Travancore State Congress and became a member of its working Committee.
 During the agitation for responsible government in Travancore, he was arrested several times.
-During Quit India Movement in 1942, Kesavan was sentenced to one year simple imprisonment and was released on 19 July 1943.
+During Quit India movement in 1942, Kesavan was sentenced to one year simple imprisonment and was released on 19 July 1943.
 After independence, Kesavan was elected to Travancore Assembly and became a member of the first cabinet headed by Pattom Thanu Pillai, but resigned after few months.
 Kesavan became Chief Minister of the erstwhile Travancore-Cochin (Thiruvithamkoor-Kochi) state in 1951 and was elected to State Assembly in 1952.
-Kesavan was considered to be one of the Triumvirate of Travancore (Thiruvithaamkoor) State Congress leadership, the other two being Pattom A. Thanu Pillai and T.M.
-Varghese.

-Kesavan wrote an incomplete autobiography, Jeevitha-Samaram, consisting of two volumes that described his life up to the time of his political prominence.
-A third volume was planned to cover that later period but was unwritten at the time of his death.
-The work combined the story of his own life with a wider narrative concerning the plight of the Ezhava caste of which he was a member.
-Udaya Kumar says that his "early memories are tinged with two lines of injustice: the discrimination he suffered as a backward Ezhava boy on the streets and other public places, where he was forced to defer to upper-caste people, and the unjust exercise of authority and discrimination towards him by the elders and the upper sub-divisions within the Ezhava caste".

-Statue of C. Kesavan in Thiruvananthapuram.

 The Kollam Corporation Town Hall was named the C. Kesavan Memorial Municipal Town Hall in Kesavan's memory.
 It is on the National Highway passing through the Kollam Cantonment.
 The building is now one of the main venues for several cultural events and meetings.
 He was instrumental in starting the Medical College at Thiruvananthapuram.
 He has also worked for establishing a Govt.
 Hospital in his home town Mayyanad which functioned well in its helm days and later shrank to a health center.

+In May 1950, he made a controversial statement when a fire broke out at the Sabarimala Temple.
+He remarked: "If a temple is destroyed that much of superstition will be destroyed" ("ഒരു അമ്പലം നശിച്ചാല് അത്രയും അന്ധവിശ്വാസം നശിക്കും").